project-oak/oak/oak_functions/examples/mobilenet/README.md

 The response contains an `Inference` as specified in `oak_functions/protos/abi/proto`.
-It consists of a vector of floats, and an additional filed specifying the desired shape of the inference vector.
+It consists of a vector of floats, and an additional field specifying the desired shape of the inference vector.